 Spiritual meaning and symbolism of the turkey

-The turkey spirit has long been associated with how it connects people to earth’s blessing – through their spiritual beliefs or environmental awareness – which can be seen as an interconnectedness between existence (both natural and social) because everything relies on one another (i.e., sustenance).
-The Turkey totem conveys this idea well: they represent respect towards life at large while highlighting the importance of being mindful about what you wish for from your environment when appreciating all aspects that make up who you are.
+The turkey feather has long been associated with connecting people to earth’s blessing – through their spiritual beliefs or environmental awareness – which can be seen as an interconnectedness between existence because everything relies on one another.

 General spiritual feather meaning